Financial literacy projects for women

 The Financial Women’s Association (FWA) organizes educational workshops for women and also has mentoring and scholarship programs for women since 2001.
 Women’s Institute for a Secure Retirement (WISER) too has workshops, training and provides materials to educate women of all ages about financial aspects.
 The Lisa Initiative and the Womanspace has similar programs for financial literacy for women.

-Asia and Other Countries
+Asia and other countries

-In Hong Kong, The Women’s Foundation has several financial literacy programmes for marginalised women.
+In Hong Kong, The Women’s Foundation has several financial literacy programs for marginalized women.
 Launched in 2011.
 It uses innovative methods of training to communities and through its partnerships, their initiative has seen highly positive results and won many accolades.
 In Philippines, the Philippine Commission on Women has published its own Gender and Financial Literacy Training Manual to better train women from all backgrounds about microfinance, financial and risk management.

 The Financial Literacy Foundation by the Australian Government has done extensive research on women’s current understanding of money matters.
 Daughters of Tomorrow (DOT) by Financial Women’s Association, Singapore has specially tailored coursework with case studies for improving financial literacy for women.